Jul 5, 2022

 According to the test results, that extreme scenario could see banks lose more than $450 billion in loans.
 In addition, they could suffer trading, counterparty, and security losses totaling more than $150 billion.
 Even that scenario would not be enough to send those banks’ capital below the required minimum levels, however.
 In fact, the stress test suggests that those hypothetical losses would still leave the affected banks with more than twice the capital they need to meet regulatory requirements.

 That stress test report takes on added meaning in the wake of recent news from the Atlanta Fed that suggests that the country’s economy is on track to suffer its second consecutive quarter of negative growth.
-Two successive quarters of negative growth meets the technical definition for a recession.
+Two successive quarters of negative growth meet the technical definition of a recession.

 The Fed’s annual stress tests are mandated by provisions of the Dodds-Frank Act and are designed to ensure that banks with $10-50 billion in assets have the capital needed to withstand three levels of hypothetical stress.
 The test evaluates their ability to meet capital level requirements under baseline, adverse, and severely adverse scenarios by assessing the impact of those scenarios on the banks’ revenues, losses, balance sheets, and capital.